Jaswanth19-596/RideWise/README.md

-# Uberdemandprediction
+# RideWise

 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">
     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-A ML model that predicts the demand for uber pickups 15 mins before, to increase the number ops for the driver and increasing the revenue.
+A ML model that predicts the demand for ride pickups 15 mins before, to increase the number ops for the driver and increasing the revenue.

 ## Project Organization